-Telephone items for GPs and OMPs do not trigger patient access to Medicare subsidised follow up services.
+Note: the new telephone items for GPs and OMPs do not trigger patient access to Medicare subsidised follow up services.
 Patients may only be referred to Medicare subsidised follow up services when an appropriate planning and/or management service has been provided, such as for the development of a GP Management Plan.